Episodes

 https://open.spotify.com/show/4q7bHKIROH98o0vJbXLamB?si=5ffbdc04d6d44ecb

-Enjoy heaping helpings of The Black Keys via our special Spotify playlist:
+Enjoy the music of Elton John by accessing our special Spotify playlist:

 Here's a handy navigation companion to this episode.